NotAHero04/pl-log-reader/README.md

 - More support for the iOS platform (I currently don't have any available)
 - Checks for valid logs, of course!

+A big code revamp will be arrived in 4.0, addressing the messy code in 3.x and hopefully providing at least 40% speed boost.

-# Wait, 3.0?
+# Wait, 4.0?
 Where are the older ones?

 Sadly, it got busted by accident.
-However, there's another major motivation to make this script from scratch: It was too slow.
-(Benchmarks coming soon.)

 # How to use the log reader